pritamshejul17/E-Commerce/README.md

+### Status : Added Navbar to the app, working on other features of the application

-# Getting Started with Create React App
+# E-Commerce Application with React JS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).